ThKrypt/QualCoder/07-Coding-Text.md

 * ‘\. will match the dot symbol, ‘\?’ will match the question mark. ‘\n’ will match the line ending symbol.
 This Regex cheatsheet might assist: www.rexegg.com/regex-quickstart.html
 * \b word boundary, ‘\bbound\b’ will search for the full word ‘bound’, but not ‘boundary’

+## Moving through the text for one selected code

+Underneath the codes tree are three buttons , forward, back and a grid icon button (to exit the function).

+Select a code and then click on the forward and back arrows.
+These now traverse through the text document showing the selected coded text.
+All other coded text is hidden.
+To restore and show all the codes, click on the now coloured grid button.

 #  Categories and codes